thinkshout/thinkshout/blog/_posts/2017-08-22-coding-for-good.md

 Amazon Web Services provides a simple way to host a static site using an S3 Bucket.
 Essentially all you have to do is drop the files into the bucket and do some small configuration modifications to get the site hosted.

 All the hoops I had to jump through to create the site ended up being great learning experiences.
-I had never worked with API's before this project, and now I'm much more comfortable with them.
+I had never worked with APIs before this project, and now I'm much more comfortable with them.
 I also got the chance to write a few Javascript functions, work with Github tickets, and gain experience working with an open source framework.

 The expereince of partnering with a nonprofit was also extremely valuable.
 Working with the students from p:ear really changed my perception of homelessness too.
 It taught me to look beyond what's on the surface, and inspired me to pursue a project I had been thinking about for some time.